hygull/try-pathlib/README.md

 # Python's pathlib - usage examples

-This documenation presents basic usage examples of Python's pathlib library.
+This documenation presents basic usage examples of Python's **pathlib** library.
 Before trying examples in this page make sure to check your Python version by reading the below note or [visit here](https://pypi.org/project/pathlib/?fbclid=IwAR0-Jk14-IkTLCNldiHXvv5HAzhE_C71YDMdv9vmfT0QtlILYZku_7gLKSM) to check.

 ![Pathlib-inheritance](./images/pathlib-inheritance.png)

-## What if offers, what speciality it has?
+## What it offers, what speciality it has?

 **pathlib** offers a set of classes to handle filesystem paths.
 It offers the following advantages over using string objects: